Health & Safety

 - CDC App: Health Information for International Travel (commonly called the Yellow Book)

-Health InformationAll students in study abroad programs and exchanges through Education Abroad are required to complete a health clearance.
+Health InformationAll students in study abroad programs and exchanges through Education Abroad are required to complete a health review.
 All information is confidential and only shared to facilitate assistance, particularly during an emergency.
-This information is also used to assist the Global Learning Programs leader and on-site staff and Education Abroad to make any necessary preparations and be advised of any health issues.
+This information is also used to assist the Global Learning Programs leader and on-site staff and Education Abroad to make any necessary preparations and be advised of certain health issues.
 If you are participating in an affiliated or third-party provider program, the sponsoring program may have a similar requirement.

 To schedule an appointment at the Student Health Center, you can call (360) 650-3400.
 They offer same day appointments every clinic day (Mon, Tues, Wed & Fri during the academic year) and discourage walk ins.
 Call early in the day as possible as their busiest hours are between 11:00 am – 1:30 pm.
 International Travel Warning Policy Smart Traveler app for iPhone and iPad.
 The app is a tool designed to provide easy access to frequently updated official country information, travel alerts, travel warnings, maps and U.S. Embassy locations.
 For those who do not have an iPhone of iPad, the information is also available at the U.S. State Department travel website.